Mitiq: A software package for error mitigation on noisy quantum computers: Zero-noise extrapolation module

 We now describe the Mitiq library in more detail.
-An overview of its structure, shown in Fig.~\ref{fig:mitiq-tree}, includes two modules to interface with supported quantum programming languages (Qiskit and pyQuil) as well as a module for zero-noise extrapolation.
+The module structure is shown in \cref{fig:mitiq-tree} and includes a module to interface with supported quantum programming frameworks, several modules associated to different error mitigation techniques, and a module for benchmarking such techniques.

+In this section, we focus on the zero-noise extrapolation module \inlinecode{mitiq.zne}, while other error mitigation modules are considered in the next sections.

-Zero-noise extrapolation was first introduced in \cite{Temme_2017_PRL,Li_2017_PRX} and works by intentionally increasing (scaling) the noise of a quantum computation to then extrapolate back to the zero-noise limit.
+Zero-noise extrapolation was first introduced in~\cite{Temme_2017_PRL,Li_2017_PRX} and works by intentionally increasing (scaling) the noise of a quantum computation to then extrapolate back to the zero-noise limit.
 More specifically, let $\rho$ be a state prepared by a quantum circuit and $E^\dagger = E$ be an observable.
 We wish to estimate $\text{Tr} [\rho E] \equiv \langle E \rangle$ as though we had an ideal (noiseless) quantum computer, but there is a base noise level $\gamma_0$ which prevents us from doing so.
 For example, $\gamma_0$ could be the strength of a depolarizing channel in the circuit.
 The idea of zero-noise extrapolation is to compute

-where (real) coefficients $\lambda_{i + 1} > \lambda_i$ scale the base noise $\gamma_0$ of the quantum computer.
+where (real) coefficients $\lambda_{i} \ge 1$ scale the base noise $\gamma_0$ of the quantum computer.
 After this, a curve is fit to the data collected via Eq.~\eqref{eqn:zne-scaling} which is then extrapolated to the zero-noise limit.
 This produces an estimate of the noiseless expectation value $\langle E \rangle$.

-To implement zero-noise extrapolation, we thus need two subroutines: \begin{enumerate} \item A means of scaling the noise $\gamma_i = \lambda_i \gamma_0$ for different scale factors $\lambda_i$, and

-\item A means of fitting a curve to the noisy expectation values and extrapolating to the zero-noise limit. \end{enumerate} In the remainder of this section, we describe how these subroutines are implemented in Mitiq, showing several methods for both noise scaling as well as fitting/extrapolation, which we also refer to as inference.
+To implement zero-noise extrapolation, we thus need two subroutines: \begin{enumerate} \item A means of scaling the noise $\gamma_i = \lambda_i \gamma_0$ for different scale factors $\lambda_i$, and \item A means of fitting a curve to the noisy expectation values and extrapolating to the zero-noise limit. \end{enumerate} In the remainder of this section, we describe how these subroutines are implemented in Mitiq, showing several methods for both noise scaling as well as fitting/extrapolation, which we also refer to as inference.